railwayapp/docs/src/pages/databases/database-view.md

 layout="intrinsic"
 width={995} height={628} quality={80} />

-For MySQL and Postgres, Railway displays the tables contained within a plugin instance by default.
+For MySQL and Postgres, Railway displays the tables contained within a instance by default.
 This is called the Table View.

 Shift-clicking on one or multiple tables exposes additional options such as the ability to delete the table(s).